The Importance of Auditing A Spreadsheet

 This article will give you the information needed to perform an effective spreadsheet audit.

 Whether creating a new spreadsheet based model or inheriting a complex Excel file from a colleague, being able to audit a spreadsheet effectively is a useful skill for insuring the data needed to make decisions is reliable.
-This article outlines how to conduct an effective spreadsheet audit, comparing the manual in-built Excel tools with an automated spreadsheet management platform.
+This article outlines how spreadsheets work and how to conduct an effective spreadsheet audit, comparing the manual in-built Excel tools with an automated spreadsheet management platform.

 Errors and flaws within spreadsheets occur all the time.
 Auditing the vital spreadsheets across a business can help to mitigate the risk of errors, making data processes more robust and reliable; understanding exactly what resources are available as a business is vital to making the right strategy choices.
 Without information and data correctly laid out before decision makers, there is a real danger of making mistakes based on wrong numbers.